 Rule #2: Cheating is not only tolerated but encouraged.

 Rule #3: To celebrate our 12th year, the freestyle event must somehow incorporate

 twelve in the performance.
-Creativity is a judging consideration so use your
+Creativity is a judging consideration so use of

-imagination.
-For example, maybe it's twelve items, or the number 12, or
+imagination is encouraged.
+For example, maybe it's 12 items, or the number 12, or

 Rule #4: There are no other rules.

 Every competitor receives a custom bag made by Sea Bags and filled with treats from Loyal Biscuit Company.
 The World Champion takes the perpetual "Pup Cup" trophy home for the year and is invited back to defend the title of champion at the next show.
 In addition, the winner is featured in the Boatyard Dog® column in Maine Boats, Homes & Harbors magazine (where all this fun got its start).

 Ruffles is getting in shape for this year’s pawsome trials and is more than ready to defend her title, but she can't imagine having more fun than she did last year!
 She loved all the people cheering her on, the prizes, the Pup Cup, the photos, and the excitement on the docks.
 She is practicing her new act at her waterfront home, where the regimen includes chasing sticks into the water and cruising to the Lobster Dock next door where all the boats drop off their catch.
 Swimming is a daily pleasure as she is a Portuguese water dog, bred to retrieve nets full of fish and act as a courier between fleets.
 To improve her balance, Ruffles co-pilots her mom’s kayak and competes in agility trials.
 Other skills get honed as she leads her “gang” of five around the ‘hood.
 They swim, roll in bait, beg for cookies, and perform public service by retrieving anything that floats.

 Handler: Amy Douglass